SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/grid/_index.nl.md

 * Management and control of the nodes / environment where the browsers run
 * Scaling
 * Running tests in parallel
-* Cross platform testing
+* Cross-platform testing
 * Load balancing

-_Selenium Grid 4_ is a fresh implementation and does not share the codebase the previous version had.
+{{% alert title="Selenium Grid 4" color="primary" %}}

-Grid 4 has an approach to take advantage of a number of new technologies in order to facilitate scaling up, while still allowing local execution.
+Grid 4 takes advantage of a number of new technologies in order to facilitate scaling up while allowing local execution.

+Selenium Grid 4 is a fresh implementation and does not share the codebase the previous version had.

 To get all the details of Grid 4 components, understand how it works, and how to set up you own, please browse thorough the following sections.
+{{% /alert %}}